 When a loved one who would have otherwise had a successful personal injury claim dies as a result of his/her injuries, a wrongful death lawsuit may provide certain individuals with compensation.
 The most common types of accidents involving wrongful death claims include:

 - Bicycle accidents

 Do not go through this highly-emotional and complicated process alone.
 We can help.
 Contact DeHoyos Law Firm, PLLC today at (832) 745-4878 for a free and confidential consultation about your case.

 The Process for Filing a Wrongful Death Claim in Houston

 Surviving family members may choose to file a wrongful death claim when a loved one dies due to the negligent or reckless actions of another.
 Although certain wrongful death claims do not require court intervention, this is generally the exception.
 Most will require the filing of a lawsuit, a thorough investigation, and expert testimony.

-In many cases, both parties will choose to settle out of court through arbitration or an informal negotiation.
-If, however, a settlement cannot be reached, the legal team at DeHoyos Injury Law is prepared to take your case to trial.
+In many cases, both parties will choose to settle out of court through arbitration or informal negotiation.
+If, however, a settlement cannot be reached, the legal team at DeHoyos Law Firm, PLLC is prepared to take your case to trial.